pyscaffold/configupdater/README.rst

 The sole purpose of `ConfigUpdater`_ is to easily update an INI config file with no changes to the original file except the intended ones.
-This means comments, the ordering of sections and key/value-pairs as wells as their case are kept as in the original file.
-Thus `ConfigUpdater`_ provides complementary functionality to Python's `ConfigParser`_ which is primarily meant for reading config files and writing new ones.
+This means comments, the ordering of sections and key/value-pairs as wells as their cases are kept as in the original file.
+Thus `ConfigUpdater`_ provides complementary functionality to Python's `ConfigParser`_ which is primarily meant for reading config files and writing *new* ones.

 Differences
 ===========